 - Paunack Park to Babcock Park (Lake Waubesa): 4.2 miles.
 Probably too much flatwater to be interesting.

 - Babcock Park to Fish Camp Park (Mud Lake): 4.1 miles.
 Wide and flat.
 Probably uninteresting.

 - Fish Camp Road to La Follette Park (Lake Kegonsa): 2.4 miles.
 Probably uninteresting lake paddling.

-- La Follette Park to Riverside Drive Park (Stoughton): 5.5 miles.
+- La Follette Park to Viking County Park: 3.5 miles.
 Finally back to river paddling!
 An ok prospect, but slow and big.

 - Riverside Drive Park to the Dunkirk Dam: 3.1 miles.
-A small flowage that is probably ok but nothing special.
+A small flowage that is ok but nothing special.

 Many of Yahara's tributaries are navigable as well.